susoko/browser-sync-website/docs/gulp.md

 {% include headerlink.html title="Browser Reloading" slug="gulp-reload" %}

-Sometimes you might just want to reload the page completely (for example, after processing a bunch of JS files) - you can do that by passing once as an option.
-This will stop `.reload()` being call multiple times.
+Sometimes you might just want to reload the page completely (for example, after processing a bunch of JS files), you can do that easily by adding `.reload` to the array of tasks that will be run when files change. (make sure you `return` the stream from your tasks to ensure the browser is reloaded at the correct time)

 {% highlight javascript %}
 {% include snippets/gulp/reload.js %}